DevXT-LLC/ezlocalai/native/patches/README.md

 The installed marker `xllamacpp._ezlocalai_hotfix.HOTFIX` identifies patched wheels.
 Reinstalling the official wheel removes the fix.

+The CUDA build explicitly disables the optional NCCL collective backend: this xllamacpp revision's binding linker omits NCCL even if CMake detects it, producing an extension with unresolved NCCL symbols.
+The worker uses single-GPU inference;
+this does not disable CUDA offload.
+GPU tensor-parallel/NCCL workloads are outside the scope of this hotfix build.

 Remove this patch/source-build override once an upstream xllamacpp release contains a verified fix.
 Re-run the large-image regression suite before updating the pin: a small single image is insufficient to catch the cache exhaustion.